 For each mode, statistics for the maximum annual mean ammonia concentration at each receptor were compiled.
-Note that these are preliminary results for screening and sensitivity testing.
-Please also note that, because deposition of ammonia and the consequent plume depletion are not accounted for or not fully accounted for, the results are precautionary.
+Note that these are preliminary results for screening and sensitivity testing; because deposition of ammonia and the consequent plume depletion are not accounted for or not fully accounted for, the results are precautionary.
 Therefore, predicted ammonia concentrations (and nitrogen and acid deposition rates) are always higher than if deposition were modelled explicitly, particularly where there is some distance between the source and a receptor.
-In this case, a preliminary fixed deposition velocity run has been conducted, it should be noted that this is also precautionary, compared to full spatially varying deposition modelling.
+In this case, a preliminary fixed deposition velocity run has been conducted, it should be noted that this is also precautionary, with a lower fixed deposition velocity applied when compared to the detailed modelling where a spatially varying deposition field is used.

-Details of the predicted annual mean ammonia concentrations at each receptor are provided in Table 5.
-In the Table, predicted ammonia concentrations (or concentrations equivalent to deposition rates) that are in excess of the Natural Resources Wales upper threshold (100% of a Critical Level or Critical Load for a non-statutory site) are coloured red.
-Concentrations (or concentrations equivalent to deposition rates) in the range between the Natural Resources Wales lower and upper threshold (100% and 100% of Critical Level or Critical Load for a non-statutory site) are coloured for a non-statutory
+Details of the predicted annual mean ammonia concentrations at each receptor are provided in Table 4 (The Unsound Scenario).
+In the Table, predicted ammonia concentrations (or concentrations equivalent to deposition rates) that are in excess of the Natural Resources Wales or Environment Agency upper threshold percentage of the relevant Critical Level or Critical Load (8% for an ammonia sensitive AW, SSSI or SAC, 100% for a non-statutory site) are coloured red.
+Concentrations (or concentrations equivalent to deposition rates) in the range between the Natural Resources Wales or Environment Agency lower and upper threshold percentage of the relevant ge of the relevant Critical Level or Critical Load (1% and 8% for an ammonia sensitive AW, SSSI or SAC, 100% and 100% for a non-statutory site) are coloured blue.